donbr/langgraph-unleashed/ollama_deep_research_compilation.md

 <FORMAT>
 Format your response as a JSON object with ALL three of these exact keys:
    - "query": The actual search query string
-   - "aspect": The specific aspect of the topic being researched
    - "rationale": Brief explanation of why this query is relevant
 </FORMAT>